-Always press head, back, butt, and feet down to control the weight and to get the most from the eccentric and isometric portion of the lift.
+Always press head, back, butt, and feet down to control the weight and get the most from the lift’s eccentric and isometric portion.
 Once the weight slightly touches your chest, you have entered the isometric phase of the lift.
 To build your chest correctly, maintain force across your chest muscles during the eccentric and isometric portion of the lift.
 Never rest the weight completely upon your chest.

 To train to failure or not to train to failure, that is the question – do you want a bigger chest or not.

-A 2005 study on training leading to repetition failure enhances bench press strength gains in junior athletes found that participants who trained to failure had substantially larger increases in 6-RM bench press than participants who did not train to failure.
+A 2005 study on training leading to repetition failure enhances bench press strength gains in junior athletes.
+Participants trained to failure had substantially larger increases in 6-RM bench press than participants who did not train to failure.

 When you train to failure, you exhaust the glycogen stores located in the chest.
 Once the glycogen stores are empty, the chest does not have the energy it needs to produce power.
-The body responds to the exhaustion of glycogen stores in the chest by building more muscle to store more glycogen.
+The body responds to glycogen stores’ exhaustion in the chest by building more muscle to store more glycogen.

 Suppose you want to build a massive chain, train to failure.
 As a rule of thumb, bench press 6 – 12 reps for 4 – 10 sets with 30 to 60 minute rest time between sets.
 New lifters should try The 5×5 Workout Program To Build Strength, And Muscle and experienced lifters should try the German Volume Training For Adding Size And Strength.